Don’t miss: Foundry Safety Part 1: Noise Control

 Foundry Safety Part 2: Dust Control

-When it comes to heat in the foundry, there are a myriad of issues that may arise.
-We talked about how heat can kick silica dust into the air in the last segment, but what effect does heat have on the human body?
+When it comes to heat in the foundry, a myriad of issues may arise.
+In the last segment, we discussed how heat can disperse silica dust into the air, but how does heat affect the human body?

 Health Hazards